The elements of diversity

-- Our patients receive the same level of care and access to services, regardless and irrespective of age, race, ethnicity, lifestyle, gender, religion, sexual orientation, education, disability, socioeconomic background or any other attribute.
+- Our patients receive the same level of care and access to services, regardless and irrespective of age, race, ethnicity, gender, gender identity, gender expression, religion, sexual orientation, education, veteran status, disability, socioeconomic background or any other attribute.

 - We deliver care in a way that is sensitive to and respectful of the cultural background of our patients and employees.